Cruising the Amazon

 Junior had a pained look on his face - - we both understood what had just happened.
 While I drooped in disappointment, Junior launched himself into the water from the back of the boat and headed for the tree.
 He didn't hesitate.
 He grabbed the line and swam down after it.
 After what seemed an awfully long time, his head popped up on the other side.
 Junior held up the line and told me to wind it tight.
 With one more dive, he released the line from the last restraining branch and to my surprise, it went tight and I could feel my big fish moving again.
 With the line free of the branches and the fish headed for open water and I was once again in control.
 By the time I got him close, Junior was already back on his perch at the rear of the boat.
 He unhesitatingly thrust his hand into the big, tired fish's jaw and hauled him out of the water.
 This kid might not have had a lot of experience, but he sure had the right attitude.
 We both grinned as I lifted the 15-pounder into photo position with my Bogagrip.
 Junior happily did the honors with the camera.

-For many years, I had been hosting and guiding fly-in peacock bass trips to remote jungle camps.
-My mind had long been geared to "roughing it" -- being mano a mano with the primeval forest.
-Yet here I was grinning like an idiot on my first day fishing from a mothership operation, something I never thought I'd consider.
+My Amazon career began rather rough and tumble, with a Porta-Potti seeming like the ultimate in luxury.
+I had been hosting and guiding fly-in peacock bass trips to remote jungle spike camps for a dozen years.
+My mind had long been geared to "roughing it" -- being mano-a-mano with the primeval forest.
+Yet here I was grinning like an idiot on my first day fishing from our “new” mothership operation, something I never thought I'd consider.
 How did I wind up on a comfortable, safe and secure floating homestead?
 What does all this stuff about air-conditioning, comfortable lounges, electric lights and flush toilets have to do with fishing, anyhow?
 Shouldn't I be sleeping on the ground and roughing it to have access to great fishing like this?

 But Nature had a few larger than usual surprises in store for us that year.
 The season began with rivers dropping 2 or 3 weeks later than expected.
 OK, we could deal with this by moving slowly north at Nature's pace.
 But then, Nature suddenly fooled us.
 Rivers began dropping rapidly.
 As soon as we responded by quickly moving our camps further north, the rains began all over again.
 The water levels quickly moved right back up just as our fall trips were set to begin.
 All of a sudden we found ourselves faced with the dilemma of having a camp ready and waiting on a river not ready to fish.
 As my anglers arrived, I made the only decision that I felt could properly serve my client's interests.
 Forget the planned camps and head for fishable waters instead.
 We had an ace in the hole waiting....

 The "Blackwater Explorer" is our new, 77-foot, broad-beamed Amazon River yacht.
 Her classical, 'regional' design creates a wonderfully comfortable and roomy environment for Amazon anglers.
+We designed and built her to fish.
 Built of native Amazonian hardwoods, her clean white exterior perfectly offsets the richly lacquered, native wood lounge area.
 Launched in September of 2007, she is probably the best purpose-built sportfishing vessel plying Amazon waters today.
 The Blackwater Explorer is the result of that quest for perfection in the mothership method of accessing peacock bass, launched during that long ago adjustment to the vagaries of weather.

 The Explorer's first deck houses many of the yacht's working areas; the pilot house, the fully-equipped kitchen and the twin water-level embarkation points from which our fishing boats leave every morning.
 Four of our large cabins are also located here.
 The second deck houses six more angler's cabins.
 Each brightly lit cabin contains a comfortable bunk, an ample closet and its own air-conditioning system.
 U.S. standard outlets provide 120 volt AC for charging your camcorder or other device's batteries.
 Each cabin also boasts its own private bathroom.
 Roomy, and with all of the expected amenities, the hot showers put a final touch of luxury into every angler's day.

 For many years, we have used a combination of modes for our peacock bass trips.
 This has long allowed us to provide the best possible fishing conditions at all times.
-We used camps when conditions demanded it.
-We used a fixed lodge when conditions permitted it, but we often were forced to scramble when conditions began to change.
+We used floating bungalow camps when conditions demanded it.
+We used a fixed lodge when conditions permitted it, but we often were forced to scramble when conditions began to change too quickly.
 Now, with the Blackwater Explorer at our service, we are able to offer remarkably productive peacock bass trips during any part of the season.

 The real reason I do this work is to go fishing.
 No matter what trip I'm hosting or guiding, I always manage to get in a good amount of fishing for myself.
 Sometimes I'm fishing with a client, sometimes helping a beginner to get started and sometimes I just sneak off on my own.
-This trip, my partner Norberto had asked me to help train a new guide.
+This trip, my operating manager, Norberto, had asked me to help train a new guide.
 Seventeen year old "Junior", formerly a camp kitchen helper, was campaigning to become a guide.
-Norberto's standards are high and he requires a great amount of experience, competence and capability from his guides.
+Our standards for guides are high and Norberto demands and even greater level of experience, competence and capability from his guides.
 It takes years to qualify, so Junior needed to get an opportunity to begin gaining all of the above.
 Sending him off to fish with me was a perfect way to get him started, inconveniencing no one.
 Having a person to run the boat was a great treat for me, as well.
 It looked like a win-win situation all around.
 Little did I know that it would take quite a while until the two of us learned how to fish together.

 I put away the fly-rod, picked up my conventional gear and we headed off to catch peacocks using techniques with which I was confident.
 Even this took a while.
 Since it was Junior's first time sitting in the guide's seat, he wasn't familiar with the variables in lures, gear and casting ranges.
 We started off using a woodchopper with my medium-heavy baitcaster, working the structure along the banks of a bowl shaped lagoon.
 At first we had some of the same problems as with the fly gear, but my ability to compensate with conventional tackle was much greater.
 I could readily overcome Junior's inexperience and I managed to keep everything working.
 With a little talking and some trial and error, Junior soon got the hang of properly placing us and maintaining a good working pace.
 We started to catch fish.
 After a few nice 3, 4 and 5-pound peacocks came to the boat, I was feeling ready for anything.
 That's probably why we were both taken by surprise when that first big fish got a hold of us.

-That long-ago yacht trip had a great first week with a very satisfied complement of clients.
+That long-ago yacht trip began with a very satisfied complement of clients, setting the stage for what was to become our most consistently productive method of accessing peacock bass.
 Following our cruise to the fishing grounds, we enjoyed terrific angling.
 The boat covered over 350-miles and put us into a wide variety of fishing waters.
 The first morning, the anglers headed out in their 17 foot fishing boats, working their way along the banks and lagoons of the Rio Preto, a deep, clear, rocky-banked, black water river buttressed with numerous gigantic lagoons.
 The Rio Preto lends itself to fly-fishing along its rocky banks, while the big, shallow lagoons favor the superior water coverage of conventional tackle.
 By the second day we hit the Rio Matupiri.
 This is a river whose lower reaches are very dependent on proper water levels for its performance.
 It supports a beautiful system of structure-laden lagoons.
 When water levels are right, the peacocks have a field day in them, chasing bait and taking advantage of the structure.
 This lets the anglers have a field day as well.
 The levels were perfect when we got there, so for three days we stayed in the lower reaches, enjoying the superb conditions.
-Anglers were catching 20, 30 and sometimes even more fish per day.
+Anglers were catching 30, 40 and sometimes even 50 fish per day.

 For a river not famous for giants, we were pleasantly surprised by veteran angler, Joe Crane's, 21-pound monster.
 Joe and I have fished together many times.
 He had scheduled this trip specifically to fish a river almost 500 miles north of where we found ourselves, a river known for its 20-pounders.
 Finding himself instead on a river more famous for its large numbers of fish, Joe, nonetheless went to work looking for his lunker.
 Sure enough, persistence paid off.
 Fishing the big lower Matupiri lagoons, Joe attained his goal and landed a beast of a peacock.
 As he told us all the tale of his big fish, I had to shake my head in wonder.
 This huge fish had grabbed his bait inches from the boat, almost causing Joe to lose his balance and join his adversary in the water.
 Once he overcame his surprise and regained his equilibrium, he quickly put his fishing experience to work and boated his trophy to the impressed approval of his fishing partner and dad, Ned.
 Numerous other anglers also caught fish in the teens.
 After three days of excellent fishing, I consulted with the group about moving.